mitoc/website/_pages/get-involved/2023_election.md

 - Sending follow up emails w/ reminders post circus
 - Biggest skills for this involve staying on top of emails / participant list, demonstrating empathy towards new-to-the-outdoors students / people, and confidence / flexibility when sorting hikes + leaders + cars late at night.
 Aka, lots of competent camp counselor stoke.

-### Camelot Managers - INCUMBENTS: James, David, Pavel, Blue are running
+### Camelot Managers - incumbents James, David, Pavel, Blue are running

 There are currently 4 Camelot managers, who all intend to remain involved.
 We are not actively looking for additional managers, but if somebody is super hyped you should reach out to us.